JerryI/wljs-docs/docs/frontend/Reference/Dataset/Dataset.md

 ## Notes
 It supports lazy loading for a large set with many rows.
 The data is stored partially on Kernel if it exceeds 0.5 mB.

-The data is saved, when exported using [HTML](frontend/Export/HTML.md)
+The data is saved, when exported using [Static HTML](frontend/Exporting/Static%20HTML.md)